 Impact: Mobile PMIS enhances convenience and ensures faster decision-making in critical situations.

-Solution: The hospital implemented a PMIS that integrated patient records, appointment scheduling, and billing systems.
+Solution: The PMIS included all three modules of patient records, appointment scheduling, and billing into one system.

 Results:

-• Average patient wait time decreased by 30 minutes.
+• Average patient waiting time reduced by 30 minutes.

-Solution: The clinic adopted a cloud-based PMIS with advanced encryption and access controls.
+Solution: The clinic has opted for a PMIS sourced in the cloud and which has sophisticated advanced encryption and access controls.

 Results:

-• Data access became seamless across all locations.
+Access to data became seamless across all points.

-• IT staff time spent on maintenance decreased by 50%.
+IT time spent in maintenance was reduced by 50 percent.

-Improving Patient Outcomes in a Rural Healthcare Center
+Improving Patient Outcomes in a Rural Health Center

-Solution: The center implemented a mobile-friendly PMIS to support patient record management and telemedicine capabilities.
+Solution: The center now established and attached a PMIS mobile-friendly so as to support the patient record system and everything in telemedicine.

 Results:

-Background: An urban clinic wanted to expand its services to include telemedicine for patients unable to visit in person.
+Background: An urban clinic wants to grow its services to telemedicine for patients who cannot come in person.

-Solution: The clinic chose a PMIS with built-in telemedicine features, including video conferencing and remote patient monitoring.
+Solution: The PMIS selected by the clinic has built-in telemedicine features, such as video conferencing and remote patient monitoring.

 Results: